George Martin: Commercial breakout (1963–1964)

 At this early stage of their working relationship, Martin played a major role in refining and arranging the Beatles' self-written songs to make them commercially appealing: "I taught them the importance of the hook.
 You had to get people's attention in the first ten seconds, and so I would generally get hold of their song and 'top and tail' it—make a beginning and end.
 And also make sure it ran for about two-and-a-half minutes so that it would fit DJs' programmes".
 He added that, at the beginning of his recording career with the band, his aim was to "[get] a really loud rhythm sound", manifested in "She Loves You".
 The Beatles' frenetic recording schedule continued in March 1963, as they recorded "From Me to You", "Thank You Girl", and an early version of "One After 909".
 Martin altered the arrangement of "From Me to You", substituting the Beatles' idea for a guitar intro with a vocalized "da-da-da-da-da-dum-dum-da", backed by overdubbed harmonica.

 The Beatles returned to EMI Studios on 1 July to record a new single, "She Loves You".
-Martin liked the song but was sceptical of its closing chord, which he found cliché.
+Martin liked the song but was sceptical of its closing chord, which he found clichéd.
 The Beatles, now increasingly confident in their songwriting, pushed back.
 Martin and the recording engineer Norman Smith changed the studio microphone arrangement for the song, giving the bass and drums a more prominent sound on the record.
 "She Loves You" was released in August and it would become the best-selling UK single by any artist in the 1960s.
 Around this time, the foundations for Beatlemania had been laid.
 Sometime in 1963, Martin and Brian Epstein arranged a loose formula to record two Beatles albums and four singles per year.
 The Beatles began work on their second LP on 18 July.
 Like their debut album, this record reflected the repertoire of the Beatles' contemporary stage act.
 Martin played piano on several of the tracks, including "Money (That's What I Want)" and "Not a Second Time", and also played Hammond organ on "I Wanna Be Your Man".
 With the Beatles came out in November 1963 and remained at no. 1 on the album charts for five months.

 Martin and the Beatles recorded their next single, "I Want to Hold Your Hand" on 17 October—their first recording session with four-track recording.
 Impressed with the song, Martin merely suggested adding handclaps and adding compression to Lennon's rhythm guitar sound to imitate the sound of an organ.
 "I Want to Hold Your Hand" extended the Beatles' success to the US.
 Shortly after, he had the band record German-language versions of "She Loves You" and "I Want to Hold Your Hand" for the West German market.
 Martin travelled to New York with the Beatles on 7 February, as the band embarked on their first visit to America—including landmark performances on The Ed Sullivan Show.